X

 |---|---|---|

-| Headaches | Common | Usually transient |
+| Headaches | Common | Mostly temporary |

 | Gastrointestinal complaints | Common | Constipation, bloating, nausea |

-| Elevated liver enzymes (transaminases) | Occasional | Check at start of therapy and if symptoms occur.
-Usually reversible |
+| Raised liver values (transaminases) | Occasional | A check at the start of therapy and with symptoms.
+Mostly reversible |

-| Elevated diabetes risk | Occasional (class effect) | approx. 9–12% increased T2DM risk — but cardiovascular benefit clearly outweighs! |
+| Increased diabetes risk | Occasional (a class effect) | About 9–12% increased risk of T2DM – but the cardiovascular benefit clearly outweighs it! |

 | Sleep disturbances | Occasional | Simvastatin is lipophilic and crosses the blood-brain barrier |

-| Hepatitis | Very rare | With jaundice or dark urine: stop immediately and see a doctor |
+| Liver inflammation | Very rare | With jaundice or dark urine: stop at once and see a doctor |

 | Substance / medication | Interaction | Recommendation |